 Oral language play is critical to learning to read.
-Too often we are so anxious for our children to learn phonics and read books independently that we skip over one of the most important stages of early reading— phonological awareness.
-Phonological awareness refers to an individual’s awareness of sound structure, which is the foundation for spelling and word recognition skills.
-It’s important because it is one of the best predictors of how well children will learn to read during the first two years of school instruction.
+Too often we are so anxious for our children to learn phonics and read books independently that we skip over phonological awareness.
+But being aware of sound structure is the foundation for spelling and word recognition skills.
+Phonological awareness is one of the best predictors of how well children will learn to read during the first two years of school instruction.

 Children who have a strong sense of phonological awareness can identify and make oral rhymes, clap out the number of syllables in a word and recognize words with the same beginning sounds like “money” and “mother.”
-In my experience with elementary school children, we found that those children who struggled with reading the most often lacked phonological awareness skills.
-Once those skills were remediated, these children began to read more fluently.
+In my experience with elementary school children, I found that those children who struggled with reading the most often lacked phonological awareness skills.
+Once those skills improved, these children began to read more fluently.

 Phonological awareness is not the same as phonics, a method for teaching reading and writing that associates sounds with printed letters.
 Rather, phonological awareness is a precursor to phonics that is developed through speaking and listening.
 Children need to be able to hear individual sounds and relationships before they can efficiently relate the sounds to printed letters, which is not an easy task.
 In normal speech, there are no real spaces between sounds in words.
 Children need to be taught to listen for rhyming patterns, word parts and sounds with the following exercises: